 That said, Mr. Puppy led the way.
-He followed an intricate path through corridors, vast halls and slim columns.
+He followed an intricate path through corridors, vast halls and imposing columns.
 Among them, a motley population passed hastily in all directions.
 Black kitties with white boots and coddled gazes, pink, white or brown bunnies, yellow mice, penguins in elegant frocks, old men with long, white beards, dolls in dotted dresses, reindeer with red vests.
 And so many others that the little girls didn’t get to see.
 They kept close to their guide.
 And each and every one of them, though they were toys, moved and talked just like people do.
 Two dinosaurs, one dark blue, other light blue, with beautiful, gentle eyes crossed them.
 Mr. Puppy stopped, waiting with polite patience for the giant tails to pass.

 ‘If it’s a dream, it’s a beautiful one’, said Ella, her eyes following a spotted puppy, twice as big as her.

 ‘Do you see that this palace has colors?
 It’s not white like everything else outside.’

 ‘Sshhh!’, Ella cautioned her, though the noise around was loud enough to cover their conversation.